benjaminion/upgrading-ethereum-book/src/book.md

 #### Economic aspects of effective balance

 The effective balance was first introduced to represent the "[maximum balance at risk](https://github.com/ethereum/consensus-specs/pull/162#issuecomment-441759461)" for a validator, capped at 32 ETH.
 A validator's actual balance could be much higher, for example if a double deposit had been accidentally made a validator would have an actual balance of 64 ETH but an effective balance of only 32 ETH.
 We could envisage a protocol in which each validator has influence proportional to its uncapped actual balance, but that would complicate committee membership among other things.
-Instead we cap the effective balance and require stakers to deposit for more validators if they wish to stake more.
+Instead, we cap the effective balance and require stakers to deposit for more validators if they wish to stake more.

 The scope of effective balance quickly grew, and now it completely represents the weight of a validator in the consensus protocol.